 Binghamton merges rigorous academics, distinguished faculty and state-of-the-art facilities to engage and challenge its 18,000 students.
 The high-achieving Binghamton student body also represents a great diversity of life experiences, from first-generation college-goers to international students.
 Beyond their talent, these classmates share a desire to shape the future through technology, insight, intellectual exploration and community service.

-The Department of Systems Science and Industrial Engineering (SSIE) in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for two faculty members, at the tenure-track Assistant Professor level, starting in Fall 2022.
-The positions involve teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in emerging areas in industrial and systems engineering.
+The Department of Systems Science and Industrial Engineering (SSIE) in the Thomas J. Watson College of Engineering and Applied Science at Binghamton University (The State University of New York at Binghamton) invites applications for two faculty members, at the tenure-track Assistant Professor level, starting in Fall 2023.
+The positions involve teaching at all levels from undergraduate courses to advanced graduate courses, and establishing theoretical and applied research in emerging areas in systems science.

 The Watson College is dedicated to the goal of building a diverse and inclusive teaching, research, and working environment.
 Potential applicants who share this goal, and especially underrepresented minorities, women and persons with disabilities, are strongly encouraged to apply.
 The successful candidate for this position will be expected to help increase the number of women, underrepresented minorities and persons with disabilities, as well as help increase external funding to support diverse populations.
 Prospective candidates are encouraged to visit the department website (http://www.ssie.binghamton.edu) for more details.

-The department has twenty-six (26) faculty members and offers a BS degree in Industrial and Systems Engineering (ISE), MS degrees in Systems Science (SS), Industrial and Systems Engineering (ISE), and Healthcare Systems Engineering (HSE), and PhD degrees in Systems Science (SS) and Industrial and Systems Engineering (ISE).
+The department has twenty-nine (29) faculty members and offers a BS degree in Industrial and Systems Engineering (ISE), MS degrees in Systems Science (SS), Industrial and Systems Engineering (ISE), and Healthcare Systems Engineering (HSE), and PhD degrees in Systems Science (SS) and Industrial and Systems Engineering (ISE).
 SSIE also offers a cutting-edge executive health systems program in Manhattan.
-With about 220 undergraduate, 210 masters, and 180 doctoral students, the department is growing in numbers and in reputation.
+With about 280 undergraduate, 210 masters, and 180 doctoral students, the department is growing in numbers and in reputation.

-The successful candidates will have a tenure berth in Department of Systems Science and Industrial Engineering.
+The successful candidate will have a tenure berth in Department of Systems Science and Industrial Engineering.

-The candidates must have a doctoral degree in Industrial and Systems Engineering or a closely related field.
-The candidates should also have good leadership skills and should have an excellent record of scholarly publications.
+The candidate must have a doctoral degree in Systems Science, Complex Systems, Network Science, or a closely related field.
+The candidate should also have good leadership skills and should have an excellent record of scholarly publications.
 Teaching experience is also preferred.

-The candidates are expected to have high potential to initiate and sustain an externally funded multi-disciplinary research program and to take a major role in advancing the research and academic mission of the SSIE Department.
+The candidate is expected to have high potential to initiate and sustain an externally funded multi-disciplinary research program and to take a major role in advancing the research and academic mission of the SSIE Department.